RAF Kinloss: Second World War

 Kinloss was transferred to No. 4 Group on 27 May 1940, at the time part of RAF Bomber Command.
 At the same time No. 19 Operational Training unit (No. 19 OTU) was formed and tasked with training aircrews on heavy-bomber aircraft before deployment onto operational squadrons.
-The unit was initially equipped with forty-eight Whitleys and sixteen Avro Anson and the first training courses began in June 1940.
+The unit was initially equipped with forty-eight Whitleys and sixteen Avro Ansons and the first training courses began in June 1940.
 By 1941 Kinloss was overcrowded with aircraft belonging to No. 45 MU and No. 19 OTU, therefore a satellite station was constructed at Balnageith, to the south west of the nearby town of Forres.
 The satellite, known as RAF Forres, opened on 25 January 1941, with 'D' flight of No. 19 OTU and their Whitleys moving in on 27 April 1941 and 'C' flight following on 13 May 1941.
 Despite this, Kinloss continued to struggle to accommodate all No. 45 MU's aircraft.
 To relieve pressure on space, two satellite landing grounds (SLG) were established to store aircraft off-site in August 1941.
 These were at RAF Dornoch (No. 40 SLG) near Dornoch and RAF Kirkton (No. 41 SLG) near Golspie, located 23 and 27 miles away across the Moray Firth respectively.

 During the summer of 1942, Kinloss's grass runways were replaced with permanent paved runways, with the main runway extended to 1,828m (now runway 07/25) and two secondary runways constructed.
 This allowed a wide range of aircraft types to use Kinloss as a diversion airfield when their home stations further south were closed due to poor weather.
 By the end of 1943, around 350 aircraft were stored by No. 45 MU.
 Throughout the war a high number of aircraft from Kinloss crashed resulting in the loss of aircrews and it was not unusual to see the wreckage of aircraft in the countryside around the station.
 This was predominately because of the older aircraft that were used for training by No. 19 OTU, poor weather and inexperienced crews.